-I love paper whites.
+I love paper white narcissus.
 Their fragrance is divine and they’re so tiny and sweet.
 But my favorite thing about them is they’re little beacons of Spring in an otherwise dreary winter.
 They pop up around here even before the cheerful daffodils.
 I’m going to show you How to Paint Narcissus with a Layering Technique.

-Start with Bamboo and make three petals.
-The Bamboo will just provide a little shading underneath the White.
+Start with Bamboo and make three petals as shown.
+The Bamboo provides a little shading or underpainting beneath the White.

-Then, in between the first three petals, add three more petals with Bamboo.
+Then, in between the first three petals, add three more petals with Bamboo as shown.

 Why paint three petals first and then three more?
 Because that’s how the flower is structured – three on top and three on bottom.
 It’s a subtle distinction, but it’ll make a difference.

-In the middle of the petals, just make a tiny circle that will hold the yellow stamen.
+In the middle of the petals, just make a tiny circle with Light Ivory that will encase the yellow stamen.

 Now take White and paint the first 3 petals – the ‘bottom’ petals.